opendocsg/slw-judgments-backfill/2010_SGCA_24/report.md

 42     In relation to the services provided by a law firm, it is generally unusual for a partner to accept an appointment as a trustee (or act as to make himself a constructive trustee) (see _Re Bell’s Indenture_ [1980] 3 All ER 425 at 437).
 It is also unusual for him to give guarantees, even though the giving of investment advice may in special circumstances be part of the firm’s business (see _Polkinghorne v Holland and Another_ (1934) 51 CLR 143). _Neither is it generally usual for a partner to compromise a debt owing to the firm without receiving payment (see_ Lindley _at para 12-62).
 As a corollary, it must follow that it is not usual for a partner to settle or compromise a claim that may prejudice his other partners_.
 Furthermore, while undertakings can also fall within the ambit of a law firm’s business (see _United Bank of Kuwait_ at 1059 and 1063–1064), a mere assurance by a solicitor that his undertaking is given in the usual course of business is not sufficient to bind his partners where, on an objective view, the undertaking had not been given in relation to an underlying transaction of a kind which was part of the usual business of a solicitor (see _Hirst_ at 945).

 43     The party seeking to make the partners of the firm liable under the second limb of s 5 of the PA bears the onus of showing, as a matter of fact, that the act is usual in relation to the kind of business carried on by the firm.
 However, once a certain act is established as a typical activity of the kind of business carried on by the partnership (such as by reference to the categories above), the burden will then fall on the party asserting otherwise to show that the act is unusual in nature (see _Yeo_ at pp 110–111).
-Thus, in _Lek Peng Lung v Lee Investments (Pte) Ltd and others_ [1991] 2 SLR(R) 635 at [30]–[31], Warren L H Khoo J took cognisance of the fact that the loan business was a common activity of pawnbrokers before 1989 and the defendants were not able to escape liability by a bare allegation that the particular partner had not been given the authority to undertake that activity.
+Thus, in _Lek Peng Lung v Lee Investments (Pte) Ltd and others_ <span class="citation">[1991] 2 SLR(R) 635</span> at [30]–[31], Warren L H Khoo J took cognisance of the fact that the loan business was a common activity of pawnbrokers before 1989 and the defendants were not able to escape liability by a bare allegation that the particular partner had not been given the authority to undertake that activity.

 _(B) The manner of the act carried out by the partner_